mundyreimer/mundyreimer.github.io/_posts/2020-12-25-lindenmayer-grammars-1.md

 Various other realistic properties can be layered on top of here.
 Prusinkiewicz and Lindenmayer go on to explain how to implement concepts like *exponential growth* and other growth functions, *diffusion of substances* through parametric methods, extending context to overall structure and the *external environment* through continuous density fields (similar to cellular automata) which allows us to model effects like wind, phototropism and gravity, adding space-time dependent *phase effects* like that found in different stages of development, adding *control mechanisms* (like cellular lineage, cell-types, and epigenetic effects), adding *cell layers* / higher-ordered tissue structure through use of planar graphs with cycles, and more!

-I can't seem to say this enough, but really do check out the free copy of [The Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/#abop) when you get a chance, since the authors explain all this in much more depth and beauty than I can at the moment (Professor Prusinkiewicz kindly makes it available for free on [his website](http://algorithmicbotany.org/)).
+I can't seem to say this enough[^12], but really do check out the free copy of [The Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/#abop) when you get a chance, since the authors explain all this in much more depth and beauty than I can at the moment (Professor Prusinkiewicz kindly makes it available for free on [his website](http://algorithmicbotany.org/)).
 In the book they even go on to explain how one should organize their *"virtual laboratory"* or software environment so as to best experiment and explore these different concepts (pg 193).
 You can also find various tools and programs that they've already written (pg 198).

 ### Breaking down the main plotting code